ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "Probably not.
 Sim's herbs would have broken it in a day or two."

-"But his parents' faces when I healed him instantly..."
+"But his parents' faces when I healed him instantly…"

 "Hope," Silviana finished.
 "You gave them hope.
 And hope, properly nurtured, can be more powerful than any sword."